 Key Stage 3

 In Art, students are encouraged to develop their drawing, painting and making skills.
-They will be taught new techniques using a variety of materials.
+They will be taught a range of art skills, styles and techniques using a variety of materials.

-Year 9 students are encouraged to strengthen the art skills and processes taught in years 7 and 8.
-They will be given opportunities to create work based on their personal responses to different stimuli such as artists’ work, exhibitions, on-line competitions and social and cultural influences/traditions.
-Individual learning and creativity are promoted through first hand experiences, research and experimentation with a variety of materials.
-Their progress is reviewed and assessed throughout the year in both their portfolio of work and their personal sketchbook.
+Year 9 This year will focus on encouraging students to strengthen the art skills and processes taught in years 7 and 8.
+They will be given opportunities to create work based on their personal responses to different stimuli such as artists’ work, exhibitions, online competitions, and social and cultural influences/traditions.
+Individual learning and creativity are promoted through first-hand experiences, research, and experimentation with a variety of materials.
+Their progress is reviewed and assessed throughout the year in their personal sketchbook.
 The sketchbooks are used to record classwork and homework tasks.
-Students will work through a series of skill based lessons within the first half term.
-This will lead to a range of projects which include portrait work, urban/industrial landscapes, exploring pictures, still life and Art History.
+Students will work through a series of skill-based lessons within the first half-term.
+This will lead to a range of projects which include portrait work, urban/industrial landscapes, exploring pictures, still life, and Art History.

 Key Stage 4